fadhlilmuhammad/HIMAWARI-8-PROCESSING/README.md

 Codes are provided by :

-Clemente Lopez-Bravo PhD, University of New South Wales, Australia Fadhlil Rizki Muhammad MSc, University of Melbourne, Australia
+Clemente Lopez-Bravo PhD, University of Melbourne, Australia

+Fadhlil Rizki Muhammad MSc, University of Melbourne, Australia

 Editor: